Chulminator/Chulminator.github.io/_posts/2024-03-07-Creating-a-pretty-GitHub-Page.md

 author: chulmin
 date: 2024-03-07 00:00:00 -0500
 categories: [HOW TO START GITHUB BLOG for beginners, Setting up GitHub page]
-tags: [Ruby, Jekyll, GitHub blg, beginner, html, blog, chirpy]
+tags: [Ruby, Jekyll, GitHub blog, beginner, html, blog, chirpy]
 ---

 This guide is tailored for Windows 10 .